-Book Title Description Documentation Center Enterprise Server documentation topics organized by task and subject.
-Release Notes Late-breaking information about the software and the documentation.
-Includes a comprehensive, table-based summary of the supported hardware, operating system, Java TM Development Kit (JDK TM ), and database drivers.
-Quick Start Guide How to get started with the Enterprise Server product.
+BookTitle Description Release Notes Late-breaking information about the software and the documentation.
+Includes a comprehensive, table-based summary of the supported hardware, operating system, Java Development Kit (JDK TM ), and database drivers.
+Quick Start Guide How to get started with the Application Server product.
 Installation Guide Installing the software and its components.
-Application Deployment Guide Deployment of applications and application components to the Enterprise Server.
-Includes information about deployment descriptors.
-Developer's Guide Creating and implementing Java Platform, Enterprise Edition (Java EE platform) applications intended to run on the Enterprise Server that follow the open Java standards model for Java EE components and APIs.
-Includes information about developer tools, security, debugging, and creating lifecycle modules.
-Java EE 5 Tutorial Using Java EE 5 platform technologies and APIs to develop Java EE applications.
+Deployment Planning Guide Evaluating your system needs and enterprise to ensure that you deploy the Application Server in a manner that best suits your site.
+General issues and concerns that you must be aware of when deploying the server are also discussed.
+Developer's Guide Creating and implementing Java 2 Platform, Enterprise Edition (J2EE TM platform) applications intended to run on the Application Server that follow the open Java standards model for J2EE components and APIs.
+Includes information about developer tools, security, debugging, deployment, and creating lifecycle modules.